-During the ceremony, Governor of Minnesota Mark Dayton proclaimed it to be “Hamline University President Dr. Fayneese Miller Day.”
+During the ceremony, Minnesota Governor Mark Dayton proclaimed it to be “Hamline University President Dr. Fayneese Miller Day.”
 The ceremony also included remarks from Senator Amy Klobuchar, Congresswoman Betty McCollum, Saint Paul Mayor Chris Coleman, distinguished and nationally-acclaimed academic leaders, and remarks from Hamline’s new president, Dr. Fayneese Miller.

 "We can continue to prepare leaders for tomorrow.
 Leaders who understand, appreciate, and act as good citizens--who have the ability to think about what needs to be done—because they have knowledge, know how to generate new knowledge, to develop plans or strategies, organize others to assume agency, to be not only part of the plan, but act on it," Miller said.